snap-stanford/snap-python/doc/source/reference/CntUniqUndirEdges.rst

 Return value:

 - int
+    The number of unique undirected edges in *Graph*.

-The following example shows how to count unique undirected edges in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate the number of unique undirected edges in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

 		import snap